LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-15.png" }})

 Refresh the page, and you should see that your site is ready to be published at a URL.
-You may need to a wait a few minutses before your site is available, but if you click on that URL you will see your site in action.
+You may need to wait a few minutes before your site is available, but if you click on that URL you will see your site in action.

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-16.png" }})